Outreach

 A Vienna-based mission comprised of members of most of Vienna’s churches and synagogues as well as civic groups.
 CHO helps people in need of food, clothing, shelter, and transportation.
 The Committee collects, stores and distributes food, clothing, and household items at several sites in Vienna.

-Under the guidance of the Fairfax County Office to Prevent and End Homelessness, and in conjunction with FACETS and over 30 other faith communities, Holy Comforter annually joins in opening its doors for a one-week hypothermia shelter for homeless guests.
+Under the guidance of the Fairfax County Office to Prevent and End Homelessness, and in conjunction with FACETS and over 30 other faith communities, Holy Comforter annually joins in opening its doors for a one-week hypothermia shelter for unhoused guests.
 As hosts, parishioners and community volunteers share hospitality with the guests through meals, conversation, games, and prayer.
-Parishioners who aren’t available to serve as hosts in the Ministry Center, donate prepared meals and much needed personal supplies (toothpaste/brush, socks, soap/shampoo, etc.), as well as provide entertainment such as music, games, books, and magazines.
+Parishioners who aren’t available to serve as hosts in our Community Hall donate prepared meals and much needed personal supplies (toothpaste/brush, socks, soap/shampoo, etc.), as well as provide entertainment such as music, games, books, and magazines.

 Based in Fairfax and supported by a consortium of interdenominational churches, the LAMB Center operates as a daytime drop-in site for homeless and needy people.
 Volunteers are always needed to meet ministry and client needs.